Nearest Neighbor CCP-Based Molecular Sequence Analysis

 \section{Introduction}

 Molecular sequences are a crucial part of the dynamic changes in sequence composition that control biological processes.
-Researchers have analyzed these molecular sequences and made progress toward a better understanding of physiology, biological development, and disease~\cite{zheng2017massively}.
-To understand various biological mechanisms and disorders, it is essential to understand how proteins interact with one another and carry out certain functions~\cite{wei2013microchip}.
+Researchers have analyzed these molecular sequences and have made progress toward a better understanding of physiology, biological development, and disease~\cite{zheng2017massively}.
+To understand various biological mechanisms and disorders, it is essential to understand how proteins interact with each other and carry out certain functions~\cite{wei2013microchip}.
 Unfortunately, because of their vastness, complexity, and lack of distinct patterns, it is still difficult to analyze thousands of molecular sequences at once.
-The development of medicines and treatments for human diseases is hampered by these obstacles.
+These obstacles hamper the development of medicines and treatments for human diseases.
 Deciphering the functions that proteins serve in various physiological and pathological circumstances is the goal of the field of proteomics~\cite{pandey2000proteomics}.
-Large sets of molecular sequences may now be made feasible by recent technical advancements to be analyzed to find patterns that could ultimately result in the creation of brand-new medications and vaccines~\cite{buchfink2015fast}.
-However, processing such massive amounts of data necessitates the use of cutting-edge computing tools and statistical techniques to extract pertinent information.
+Large sets of molecular sequences can now be made feasible by recent technical advancements to be analyzed to find patterns that could ultimately create brand new medications and vaccines~\cite{buchfink2015fast}.
+However, processing such massive amounts of data requires the use of cutting-edge computing tools and statistical techniques to extract pertinent information.